hotocoo/DCB/migration-plan.md

 - No data loss or corruption

 ### Functional Completeness
-- All bot commands work with new storage
+- All bot commands work with new storage including recent additions like polls, novels, and trading
-- Performance meets or exceeds current levels
+- Performance meets or exceeds current levels with new feature data handling
-- Backward compatibility maintained
+- Backward compatibility maintained during ongoing migration

 ### Operational Readiness
 - Automated backup procedures in place